Royal Canadian Mounted Police: Commissioner in chief

 Before the creation of commissioner in chief, the role of honorary commissioner was usually held by periodically by the Canadian monarchs and heirs apparent.
 Since 2023 the role of honorary commissioner has not been in use.

 Honorary deputy commissioner

 Honorary deputy commissioners are honorary positions held by senior members of the Canadian Royal Family, whose role is also to show the connection of the Royal Family and the RCMP.

-The current honorary deputy commissioners are Anne, Princess Royal, and Edward, Duke of Edinburgh.
+The current honorary deputy commissioners are Anne, Princess Royal, and Prince Edward, Duke of Edinburgh.